stonezhong/pyappkit/src/pyappkit/daemon/README.md

 ## worker crash recovery
 If you pass a non-None `restart_interval`, then upon worker process quit, worker controller will try to restart it, this parameter controls how long to wait before restart.
 If this parameter is None, no restart will be performed.

 # Other APIs
 ## quit_requested
 ```python
 def quit_requested()->bool:
     ...
 ```
-It returns if the current guardian/executor/worker has been asked to quit or not.
+For executor, if it receives a SIGTERM signal, then this API returns True For worker, if it receives a SIGTERM signal, or the executor want the worker to quit, then then API returns True

 ## sleep
 ```python